Novak (New Blood Pop)

 Brad Novak (Auckland) is a New Zealand-born urban artist exhibiting internationally, whose work sits sharply at the nexus between fine art and street art.
 Under the moniker ‘New Blood Pop’, his one-of-a-kind, hand-collaged and stencil-spray-painted works involve the layering of popular imagery, into unique works with an edgy commentary on the influence of technology in our lives and outlook.

-Novak is currently showing work internationally through galleries in the US, Canada, the UK and New Zealand.
+Novak is shows work internationally through galleries in the US, Canada, the UK and New Zealand.
 In October 2015 Novak became the first New Zealand-born artist in the country’s history to show simultaneously alongside both the legendary pop art megastars including Andy Warhol, Keith Haring, Roy Lichtenstein, and the street art global elite such as Mr. Brainwash, Shepard Fairey (OBEY) and BANKSY (Struck Contemporary, Toronto).

 Novak uses popular culture, specifically the depiction of celebrities from the hyper-inflated world of American stardom.
 Icons such as Harrison Ford and Marilyn Monroe inhabit his creations.
 Their iconography is underpinned by the use of repetitive images of fellow superstars, such as Carrie Fisher and Christopher Reeve, interpreted in different ways in each composition.
+More recently, he has incorporated some New Zealand icons/superstars like Sir Edmund Hillary, first to conquer Mt Everest.

 These artworks, while at first glance visually striking, call for a paradigm shift in the way we experience life itself.
 Our over-reliance on science and technology has taught humanity to see the world through a dreamlike state that can cause suffering.
 Many of Novak’s works depict people shedding tears formed from computer circuitry, or looking at the world through a technological ‘lens’.
 The artist calls this ‘subconscious escapism’ – the loss of our collective minds.
 Our ever increasing love affair with technology has definite tradeoffs.
 However, Novak challenges us to reconnect with reality by practicing mindfulness – getting out of our heads so to speak.
 Western medicine and psychology is finally catching up to the teachings of ancient Eastern philosophy.